 This time, I planned myself effectively and there was no way I was missing this one.

-Getting to Mombasa, the BEO family was already ready as usual and excited to plant more mangrooves.
+Getting to Mombasa, the BEO family was already ready as usual and excited to plant more mangroves.

 We made our way to the planting area very excited, and those of previous experiences sharing it with the first-timers like me.

-We were directed on how to do, we abandoned our shoes and made our way into the mangrove forests.
+We were directed on how to do it, we abandoned our shoes and made our way into the mangrove forests.
 We say mangroves seedlings that were been grown and protected by the local community to ensure this forest survives time.

 From their description, it looked so easy.
 Until we started to sink and got stuck.

-The mud was so soft, and little energy needed to make the holes.
-Mangrove planting is really simply and fun.
-You just have to be very careful with the sedlings, not to cause damage.
+The mud was so soft, and little energy was needed to make the holes.
+Mangrove planting is really simple and fun.
+You just have to be very careful with the seedlings, not to cause damage.

 Lucky are the lightweight, for they were not sinking like us.
 You needed to keep moving to avoid sinking.
 But sinking was fun too, especially when you sunk with those who were not sinking.

-We need more organisation like BEO, as we fight to restore our planet and fight climate change.
+We need more organizations like BEO, as we fight to restore our planet and fight climate change.

 Joining hands, volunteering, and interacting with people of similar agendas, strengthen our efforts.
-We are able to lean on each other and spread positive vibes.
+We can lean on each other and spread positive vibes.
 As well as create the needed climate change awareness.